Struggling With Compost? What Your Compost Pile Needs to Work Properly

 Once your compost pile is established, the work it requires significantly decreases.
 You can often cut it to as little as weekly or bi-weekly.

 To maintain things, use a garden shovel to turn the pile over several times.
-This action helps to churn ingredients that have already begun to break down with ones that have not.
-It also helps to give proper circulation deep within the pile where your air holes may not reach.
+This action helps churn ingredients that have already begun to break down with those that have not yet.
+It also helps provide proper circulation deep within the pile, where your air holes may not reach.

-To plant with your composted soil, mix it with organic fertilizer or manure and plant as you would with any dirt.
-It is just as great in potted plants as it is in garden rows and can be used to grow flowers or vegetables.
+To use it, mix your compost with organic fertilizer or manure, then plant as you would with any soil.
+It is just as effective in potted plants as in garden rows and can be used to grow flowers or vegetables.

 compost pile 1